Toys-to-life: U.B. Funkeys (2007–2010)

 U.B.
 Funkeys (2007) was the first game of this genre.
 It was discontinued in 2010 and was worked on by Mattel, Arkadium, and Radica.
 It had multiple updates before it was discontinued.
 Almost every update had a portal, also referred to as a 'Hub', with the same mold but a different pattern.
 The Hubs were a special USB port to plug into the user's computer.
 The characters were the Funkeys, which each unlocked new in-game areas.

+The game even included optional MMO services, which were later shut down upon the game's discontinuation.

 F.A.M.P.S.
-(2009-2011)
+(2009–2011)

 F.A.M.P.S. was the second game ever made in the toys-to-life genre.
-It was made by Girl Tech and produced by Mattel (the same people who produced U.B.
-Funkeys).
+It was made by Girl Tech and produced by Mattel, the same people who produced U.B.
+Funkeys.
 It was less like a traditional game and more like an application giving players customization options for their desktop and a safe social network to talk on.
 Each figure unlocked new mini games and customization options.
 Due to the game only being available for download online no known copies of the game still exist, making F.A.M.P.S. lost media.